orbatschow/website/docs/blog/memos/index.md

 ## Prerequisite

-You need a running Kubernetes cluster to follow this post, if you don't have one available at the moment I suggest you have a look at [kind](https://kind.sigs.k8s.io/).
+Before getting started, it's important to note that you'll need a running Kubernetes cluster to follow this post.
+If you don't already have one available, consider using [kind](https://kind.sigs.k8s.io/) for now.

 ## Memos

+Structured note-taking can be a challenge, and there are many open-source projects available that attempt to solve this problem in different ways.
+To see what's available, check out the up-to-date list on GitHub.

 Structured note-taking is a pretty tough task on its own, there are a lot of open-source projects, that try to solve this in different ways.
 You can find an up-to-date list of available projects